torvalds/linux/Documentation/networking/eql.rst

   balancing" driver config option.

-  -  icee from LinuxNET patched 1.1.86 without any rejects and was able to boot the kernel and enslave a couple of ISDN PPP links.
+  -  icee from GNU/LinuxNET patched 1.1.86 without any rejects and was able to boot the kernel and enslave a couple of ISDN PPP links.

 5.1.
 Randolph Bentson's Test Report